Additional Reading at www.astronomynotes.com:

 The Earth rotates around an imaginary line that goes through the North and South Poles, which is called the axis of rotation.

-This animation shows the rotation of the Earth along the axis that goes through the North and South poles.
-Here is an example of how this rotation of the Earth makes the Sun appear to move across the sky: If an object is at a fixed location on a wall (for example, a clock) and I am facing it, then I can see the clock.
+One can make a representation of how the rotation of the Earth makes the Sun appear to move across the sky kinesthetically: If an object is at a fixed location on a wall (for example, a clock) and I am facing it, then I can see the clock.
 If I rotate so that I'm facing away from the clock, I can no longer see it.
 While I am rotating, the clock will, from my point of view, appear to be moving.
 You can try this out wherever you are right now!

 If the Sun is in a "fixed" location on the sky and the Earth is facing this location, then we can see it (daytime!).
 When the Earth has rotated by 180 degrees, we are no longer facing the Sun, so we can't see the Sun (nighttime!).
 From our point of view fixed to a specific location on the Earth, as the Earth rotates it is the Sun that appears to move, just like the clock in my example above.
 This is our modern understanding of day and night.